 The mushroom should be mature but not old.
 Fresh ones from nature carry more spores, while older ones have fewer and might possess other fungi, bacteria, or insects.

-Black or white paper is the go-to choice for magic mushroom spore art, though some prefer aluminum foil.
+Black or white paper is the go-to choice for mushroom spore art, though some prefer aluminum foil.
 The former may cause long-term problems and attract mites, while the latter is more sterile, durable, and lightweight.

 The patterns may be more visible and pop out better on paper.
 It also allows the artist to enhance the design with drawing pens or pencils, which might pierce or damage the foil.